sdoria/EfficientNet/README.md

 # EfficientNet
-Converting EfficientNet to Pytorch for use with fastai
+The objective of this repository is to convert EfficientNet to Pytorch for use with fastai.

+This is still work in progress.
+We currently have a functioning attempt at replicating EfficientNet-B0, which still needs to be validated.